someobserver/recurgence/math/09-recurgent-field-equations/01-core-field-equations/index.md

 Interpretation:

-This equation formalizes the principle that the acceleration of coherence, both spatially and temporally, is determined by the local recursive stress and the geometry of semantic constraints.
-In regions of elevated semantic mass or pronounced recursive torsion, the coherence field is subject to curvature and may collapse into attractor basins.
-Conversely, in regions of low density, coherence propagates diffusively.
+This equation expresses that the acceleration of coherence, both spatially and temporally, is shaped by the local recursive stress and the geometry of semantic constraints.
+In regions of elevated semantic mass or pronounced recursive torsion, the coherence field bends and may collapse into attractor basins.
+In contrast, where density is low, coherence spreads more diffusively.

 ---